-Robert Kang, M.D., M.P.H., is an assistant clinical professor in City of Hope's Division of Otolaryngology - Head & Neck Surgery.
-Dr. Kang brings his highly skilled expertise in advanced facial reconstructive and microvascular procedures to patients with complex and challenging head and neck cancers.
+Robert Kang, M.D., M.P.H., is an assistant clinical professor in City of Hope's Division of Otolaryngology/Head and Neck Surgery.
+Dr. Kang brings his highly skilled surgical expertise in advanced facial reconstructive and microvascular procedures to patients with complex and challenging head and neck cancers.

 Dr. Kang’s facial plastic surgery background provides him with the unique ability to employ cosmetic procedures as necessary, such as hair transplantation, face and neck lifting, rhinoplasty, blepharoplasty, and laser skin and scar treatments in a reconstructive fashion to maximize aesthetic and functional outcomes for our head and neck cancer patients.

 Dr. Kang earned his undergraduate degree with honors in biology from Brown University in Providence, RI, and obtained his medical degree with distinction in research from the Albert Einstein College of Medicine in Bronx, NY.